-# Add the Helm repository helm repo add kyverno https://kyverno.github.io/kyverno/ # Create a namespace kubectl create ns kyverno # Install the kyverno helm chart helm install kyverno --namespace kyverno kyverno/kyverno
+# Add the Helm repository helm repo add kyverno https://kyverno.github.io/kyverno/ # Scan your Helm repositories to fetch the latest available charts. helm repo update # Install the Kyverno Helm chart into a new namespace called "kyverno" helm install kyverno --namespace kyverno kyverno/kyverno --create-namespace

 app.kubernetes.io/name label.
 Kyverno supports different rule types to validate, mutate, and generate configurations.
 The policy attribute

 enforce to block API requests that are non-compliant (using the default value

 audit will report violations but not block requests.)

 kubectl create -f- << EOF apiVersion: kyverno.io/v1 kind: ClusterPolicy metadata: name: require-labels spec: validationFailureAction: enforce rules: - name: check-for-labels match: resources: kinds: - Pod validate: message: "label `app.kubernetes.io/name` is required" pattern: metadata: labels: app.kubernetes.io/name: "?*" EOF

 Try creating a Deployment without the required label:

 Error from server: admission webhook "nirmata.kyverno.resource.validating-webhook" denied the request: resource Deployment/default/nginx was blocked due to the following policies require-labels: autogen-check-for-labels: 'Validation error: label `app.kubernetes.io/name` is required; Validation rule autogen-check-for-labels failed at path /spec/template/metadata/labels/app.kubernetes.io/name/'

 Although the ClusterPolicy matches on Pods, Kyverno intelligently applies this to all sources capable of generating Pods by default, including the Deployment above.

 Create a Pod with the required label.
 For example, using this command: